ICC arrest warrant against PM Benjamin Netanyahu. Now what? – DW – 11/21/2024

 ICC arrest warrant against PM Benjamin Netanyahu.
 Now what?November 21, 2024

-Judges of the International Criminal Court (ICC) have requested arrest warrants for Prime Minister Benjamin Netanyahu and ex-Defense Minister Yoav Gallant.
+Judges at the International Criminal Court (ICC) have requested arrest warrants for Prime Minister Benjamin Netanyahu and former Defense Minister Yoav Gallant.
 They are accused of war crimes and crimes against humanity in the Gaza Strip.

 In doing so, the ICC has rejected Israel's previous challenge to the court's jurisdiction, specifying that Israel's acceptance of the court's jurisdiction was not required.

-Note: This article was originally written in German.
-It was first published on April 30, 2024, and has been updated with new developments on May 21, 2024 and November 21, 2024.